 Checklist for accessible Word documents

-Below is a helpful checklist for improving the accessibility of documents or publications, both print and online:
+Use our checklist for to improve the accessibility of documents or publications, both print and online.

 1. Use a proper heading structure

-The use of headings can help structure your document and enables screen readers to navigate your document by its headings.
+Using headings helps structure your document.
+It makes them easier to follow and enables screen readers to navigate your document by its headings.

-It is even more easier for users to navigate your document if your headings are descriptive.
+It is even easier for users to navigate your document if your headings are descriptive.

 In this snippet from our popular Accessibility for copywriters training course, Jack Baker, Senior Accessibility Consultant at AbilityNet shares how to write descriptive headings and labels.